 Oh yes, this is what the doors and frames currently look like.
 We have ruled out buying new doors to replace them, as it doesn’t save any time or money over painting the existing ones.

-However I would LOVE to add moulding to them to make them a lot more interesting!
+However I would LOVE to add molding to them to make them a lot more interesting!
 Can I make it from pallet wood we already have?
 That will be a bonus project anyway depending on budget and time.

 Also I want to do a pallet wood family photo to hang up on the wall in the entryway.
 Should be fun!